 Gerry: I think I come at this from a different place.
 I have no reverence for the original trilogy, really.
 I grew up playing with the toys long before I ever saw any of the movies, and when I did I didn’t find them that exciting.
 I was more into everything surrounding the movies than I ever was into the actual movies.
 So I think it really says something that I really loved The Force Awakens as much as I did.

 E: I think for me, I was hoping this new film would retain the feel of the originals from a production standpoint, but modernize it with character depth.
 And it nailed it.
-It kept the structure of A New Hope as an homage, taking what was established and but clearly stating “Mr. Lucas, we love you, but we’ve got it from here.”
+It kept the structure of Star Wars as an homage, taking what was established and but clearly stating “Mr. Lucas, we love you, but we’ve got it from here.”

 G: I don’t love Lucas.